vinitgandhi2/vinitgandhi2/README.md

 - 👋 Hi, I’m @vinitgandhi2
-- 👀 I’m interested in full stack developer.
+- 👀 I’m interested in Cyber Security.
-- 🌱 I’m currently learning frontend web developing.
+- 🌱 I’m currently working as a SOC Analyst.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me vinit.gandhi__ my instagram ID.
+- 📫 How to reach me vinit.gandhi_ my instagram ID.

 <!---
 vinitgandhi2/vinitgandhi2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.